wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/204-draft-minute-by-unidentified-doet-officer.md

 ---
+doc_date: 1968-06
+doc_num: 204
+doc_order: 204
+naa_refs:
+- naa_barcode: 12071416
+  naa_control_symbol: 1968/2631
+  naa_series: A452
+  reference: '[NAA: A452, 1968/2631]'
-title: "204 Draft Minute By Unidentified Doet Officer"
+title: Draft Minute By Unidentified Doet Officer
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9712
 vol_id: 26
-doc_date: 1969-01-23
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 204 Draft Minute By Unidentified Doet Officer

 Canberra, undated

  **Papua and New Guinea: arrangements for reference of bills to Department of External Territories**

 Following discussions, it was agreed in 1964 with the Administrator that any proposal for an official Bill, which involves new principles, or principles which are not covered adequately by approved policy, will be referred to the Department for submission of policy issues to the Minister.
 It was also agreed that official Bills for Ordinances which are required to be reserved for the Governor-General’s pleasure together with money Bills, will combine to be forwarded for the Minister’s consideration _before_ introduction into the House of Assembly.